jordiclive/jordiclive.github.io/projects.md

 _[Multiple Linear Regression on the Ames housing data](https://github.com/jordiclive/MLR/blob/master/MLR.ipynb)_ – *November, 2018*
-: An exercise in predicting the sale price of residential properties based on their ‘fixed characteristics’ using *multiple linear Regression* with regularization.
+: An exercise in predicting the sale price of residential properties based on their ‘fixed characteristics’ using *multiple linear regression* with regularization.
 Then a secondary model is built with the unfixed features, in order to attempt to account for the reducible error of the first.
 This would be of interest to property developers.

 <img src="{{site.baseurl}}/Screen Shot 2019-01-31 at 12.38.57.png" alt="regularization_path" width="400"/>